Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Examples of Models}

 Several Transformer-based approaches have been proposed in recent years.
-The design of specific Transformers for a variety of applications in presented in several surveys (e.g., \cite{bommasani21, khan21}) and books (e.g., \cite{tunstall22}).
+The design of specific Transformers for a variety of applications is presented in several surveys (e.g., \cite{bommasani21, khan22}) and books (e.g., \cite{tunstall22}).

-The domain mostly influenced by Transformers is natural language processing.
-BERT \cite{devlin18} is a Transformer-based encoder trained for both predicting the next sentence (in an autoregressive fashion) and reconstructing masked tokens from the context.
-Several enhanced variations of the original model have been proposed.
-For example, RoBERTa \cite{liu20} is able to achieve higher-quality results only by means of masked modeling with more training time and data; ALBERT \cite{lan20} obtains competitive results with less parameters by using inter-sentence coherence as an additional loss; and DistilBERT \cite{sanh19} uses distillation \cite{hinton15} to train a smaller model to match BERT outputs.
-The other main approach is that used by the GPT family \cite{radford18,radford19,brown20}.
-Here, a Transformer-based decoder is trained in an autoregressive way by additionally providing the relative task in input.
-After training, it can be used to perform a wide range of tasks by providing a description or few demonstrations of the task.
+The domain mostly influenced by Transformers is natural language processing (NLP).
+Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin18} is a Transformer-based encoder trained for both predicting the next sentence (in an autoregressive fashion) and reconstructing masked tokens from the context.
+Several enhanced variations of the original model have been proposed, such as, for instance, solutions that remove the next-sentence pre-training objective \cite{liu19}, use inter-sentence coherence as an additional loss \cite{lan20}, or employ distillation \cite{hinton15} to train a smaller model \cite{sanh19}.
+The other main approach is that used by the Generative Pre-trained Transformer (GPT) family \cite{radford18,radford19,brown20}.
+Here, a Transformer-based decoder is trained in an autoregressive way by additionally conditioning on the task of interest.
+After training, it can be used to perform a wide range of tasks by providing a description or a few demonstrations of the task.
 The effectiveness of this text-to-text generative approach has then been explored by T5 \cite{raffel20}.
-Many other large language models \cite{rosset20, shoeybi19, zhang22} have been proposed to achieve better results by means of more parameters and computation \cite{smith22}, or data \cite{hoffmann22}.
-Mixture of Experts \cite{shazeer17} can be used as well in place of feed-forward network to train a larger but lighter model (since only portions of it are used per task), as done by GLaM \cite{du21}.
-Finally, BART \cite{lewis20} ideally merges together a BERT-encoder (trained by corrupting text with an arbitrary noising function) and a GPT-decoder (trained to reconstruct the original text autoregressively).
-Such an encoder-decoder architecture is able to achieve state-of-the-art results in machine translations, as well as in other text-to-text tasks.
+Many other large language models \cite{shoeybi19, touvron23, zhang22} have been proposed to achieve better results by means of more parameters and computation \cite{smith22}, or more qualitative data \cite{gunasekar23}.
+Mixture of Experts \cite{shazeer17} can be used as well in place of the feed-forward network to train a larger but lighter model (since only portions of it are used per task), as done by Generalist Language Model (GLaM) \cite{du22}.
+Finally, Bidirectional and Auto-Regressive Transformer (BART) \cite{lewis20} ideally merges together a BERT-encoder (trained by corrupting text with an arbitrary noising function) and a GPT-decoder (trained to reconstruct the original text autoregressively).
+Such an encoder-decoder architecture is able to achieve state-of-the-art results in machine translations, as well as other text-to-text tasks.